 There are benefits to open concept living.
 It makes the space feel bigger and brighter.
 However, the practicality of shared spaces has been put to test with the coronavirus pandemic.
 Stay-at-home orders have forced many families to transform their homes into gyms, playgrounds and classrooms.
 Some experts and builders are predicting that the pandemic will mean the end of open concept living.

 Open floor plans remove walls and doors in favor of larger shared spaces.
 These types of layouts work well for busy families with two working adults and active kids.
 But for families that are suddenly working from home and teaching their children from home, open layouts can feel suffocating.

-Lack of privacy can cause tension and make it difficult to get work done.
+Lack of privacy, especially if living multigenerationally, can cause tension and make it difficult to get work done.
 With fewer quiet, closed spaces to work and take a break from stress, open homes can feel like a prison.

 In a survey from Zillow and The Harris Poll, 27% of respondents said they would consider relocating to a home with more rooms after spending more time at home because of the pandemic.

 As homes become more versatile, functioning as a home office and classroom, families will want different rooms for these activities.
 After all, it’s difficult to stay focused on work when your home office is now the living room, which is shared with the kids.

 Is This the End of the Open Floor Plan?